andersonaguiar/requirejs-config/README.md

 #RequireJS

-These are some examples using RequireJS to load Javascript on demand
+RequireJS configuration to load Javascript on demand

 ## Requirements